au-ts/libvmm/examples/virtio/README.md

 ```

 We can further test the virtIO block implementation by using block benchmark programs like `postmark`, which has been included in `/root`, by running it in the `/mnt` directory.

+When running on the odroidc4, the system expects to read and write from the SD card, not the eMMC.
+When running on QEMU, read and writes go to ramdisk instead of a persistent storage device.